python-poetry/poetry/docs/docs/repositories.md

 Now that you can publish to your private repository, you need to be able to install dependencies from it.

+By default, Poetry uses all repositories configured as shown above for package installation.

-For that, you have to edit your `pyproject.toml` file, like so
+If you would like to use a repository that was not configured like above, you have to edit your `pyproject.toml` file, like so

 ```toml
 [[tool.poetry.source]]